mtk282/CMSC6950_Project-Spring2021/Instructions.md

 4. **Use of git and GitHub**
 Has the project been submitted using GitHub?
 Does the git commit log show several separate commits?
 Are the commit messages meaningful?
+Are unused, temporary, or old files removed from the repository?

 5. **Makefile and reproducibility**
 When the instructions in the `Readme.md` are correctly followed, does running make reproduce the entire